nobu-h-o/Java-CP/documents/Strings.md

     }
 }
 ```
-We append each letter from s to sb that doesn't equal '.'.
+Another way is to append each letter from s to sb that doesn't equal '.'.
 </details>

 [ABC384-A](https://atcoder.jp/contests/abc384/tasks/abc384_a)